 - Warm water with lemon

-Chemical avoidance: Avoid endocrine-disrupting chemicals (EDCs) during the FET process, as items made with EDCs interfere with hormones, reproductive health, and prenatal development.
-These chemicals include formaldehyde, parabens, benzophenone, BPAs, triclosan, dioxins, and phthalates.
-Products with these chemicals might include nail polish, plastics, nonstick cooking tools, cosmetics with fragrance, soaps, and moisturizers with fragrance, and stain-resistant materials.
+Chemical avoidance: Avoid endocrine-disrupting chemicals (EDCs) during the FET process.
+In particular, items made with EDCs can significantly interfere with hormones, reproductive health, and prenatal development.
+For instance, these chemicals include formaldehyde, parabens, benzophenone, BPAs, triclosan, dioxins, and phthalates.
+Moreover, products containing these harmful substances may consist of nail polish, plastics, nonstick cooking tools, cosmetics with fragrance, soaps, moisturizers with scent, and even stain-resistant materials.
+Therefore, taking steps to eliminate these chemicals from your environment is crucial to ensure a healthier outcome during this important time.

-Holistic Therapies: Finally, there are holistic therapies that may improve success rates.
-Research has revealed that acupuncture can improve pregnancy rates by up to 65% in women doing IVF treatments.
+Holistic Therapies: Finally, holistic therapies may improve success rates.
+Research has revealed that acupuncture can improve pregnancy rates by up to 65% in women undergoing IVF treatments.
 Massage techniques specifically designed to treat infertility can increase blood flow to the reproductive organs, relieving blockages and helping to relieve stress and anxiety sometimes associated with infertility.
 Yoga is another holistic therapy used to reduce stress.

 Tips for After Frozen Embryo Transfer

-Implantation of the embryo can occur up to 72 hours after the embryo is transferred.
+The embryo can be implanted up to 72 hours after being transferred.
 Post-procedure instructions vary from clinic to clinic, but bed rest is no longer typically recommended.

-Most clinics suggest the return to normal routines but not strenuous exercise, baths, or sex.
-Find ways to relax, get good nights of sleep, and distract yourself during the 2-week wait period until the pregnancy test.
+Most clinics suggest the return to regular routines, but not strenuous exercise, baths, or sex.
+Find ways to relax, get good sleep, and distract yourself during the 2-week wait period until the pregnancy test.

 Remember: